Digital Twin-Based Cooling System Optimization for Data Center: Methodology

 The Frontier supercomputer at Oak Ridge National Laboratory (ORNL) is an exascale high-performance computing (HPC) system, achieving 1.102~exaFLOPS on the HPL benchmark \citep{Sun2024}.
 Frontier employs a warm-water liquid cooling architecture comprising three thermally coupled fluid loops arranged in a cascaded heat rejection path, with operational waste heat ranging from 8 to 28~MW depending on computational workload, as illustrated in Figure~\ref{fig:cooling_schematic}.

-The \emph{tertiary loop} (also called the coolant distribution unit, or CDU, loop) circulates a 50/50 ethylene glycol-water mixture (reported as a 50\% solution with the basis unspecified \citep{Sun2024}; see Section~\ref{s:methods.validation.calibration} for calibration details) directly through the compute cabinets.
+The tertiary loop (also called the coolant distribution unit, or CDU, loop) circulates a 50/50 ethylene glycol-water mixture (reported as a 50\% solution with the basis unspecified \citep{Sun2024}; see Section~\ref{s:methods.validation.calibration} for calibration details) directly through the compute cabinets.
 Twenty-five CDUs serve 74 compute cabinets, rejecting waste heat from the processors and accelerators into the glycol coolant.
-The heated glycol is then passed through plate heat exchangers that transfer the thermal energy to the \emph{secondary loop} (the hot-temperature water (HTW) loop), which circulates pure water at flow rates between 113 and 412~kg/s depending on operating conditions.
-The HTW loop in turn rejects heat to the \emph{primary loop} (the cooling tower water (CTW) loop) through a second set of heat exchangers, and the CTW loop dissipates the heat to the atmosphere via mechanical-draft cooling towers.
+The heated glycol is then passed through plate heat exchangers that transfer the thermal energy to the secondary loop (the hot-temperature water (HTW) loop), which circulates pure water at flow rates between 113 and 412~kg/s depending on operating conditions.
+The HTW loop in turn rejects heat to the primary loop (the cooling tower water (CTW) loop) through a second set of heat exchangers, and the CTW loop dissipates the heat to the atmosphere via mechanical-draft cooling towers.

 A defining feature of the Frontier cooling architecture is that the HTW system is organized into four parallel subloops, of which three are active and one is held in reserve \citep{Sun2024}.
-Each active subloop contains its own CDU cluster, HTW pump, and heat exchanger.
+Each active subloop is driven by an independent 350-HP variable-speed centrifugal pump equipped with a variable-frequency drive (VFD), for a total of four installed pumps (three active, one standby).
+Because each pump has its own power-flow characteristic and operates on a separate VFD, the three active pumps are modeled independently in the digital twin (Section~\ref{s:methods.validation.modelica}).
+Each active subloop contains its own CDU cluster, dedicated pump, and heat exchanger.
 The nominal flow distribution across the three active subloops is approximately 24.6\%, 26.0\%, and 49.5\% of the total HTW flow, as derived from the operational dataset and verified by the Modelica simulation (Section~\ref{s:results}).
+These flow fractions are determined by the hydraulic resistance of each subloop's piping network and remain approximately constant across the full operating range; they are fixed design-time parameters governed by pipe geometry rather than actively controlled variables.
 This parallel topology is critical to the optimization formulation because the thermal constraint must be satisfied independently in each branch: the return temperature in every subloop must remain below the equipment limit regardless of conditions in the other two branches.
+The fourth (reserve) subloop is maintained at standby pressure but carries negligible flow during normal operation; its parasitic contribution is excluded from the energy accounting.

 The operational dataset provides records at 10-minute intervals \citep{Sun2024} spanning the full calendar year 2023.
 The dataset includes supply and return temperatures, per-subloop flow rates and heat loads, and aggregate power consumption.
 After removing sensor anomalies, maintenance shutdowns, and physically inconsistent records (return temperature below supply temperature, heat load exceeding 15~MW, supply temperature below 5$^\circ$C, or total flow below 30~kg/s), 47{,}186 validated operating points remain for model development and optimization.